Aneurin/KillLog/readme.txt

 Finkle and Xila for helping to beta test new version and for providing valuable feadback about how to create a friendly user interface.

-Dead_Masters and Myth for help with the German transl tion.
+Dead_Masters and Myth for help with the German translation.
 Myth got me started with a few words, but Dead_Masters did the rest.
 All of the help is greatly appreciated though!
 Now Lunox has provided a few more localization updates!
 The most recent translations were actually provided by Lunox.